-and deactivate the unit.

-- A WARNING!
+Test the unit again.

 NEVER use an open flame of any kind to test this unit.
 You might accidentally damage or set fire to the unit or to your home.
 NEVER use vehicle exhaust!
-Exhaust may cause permanent damage and voids your warranty. - DO NOT stand close to the Alarm when the horn is sounding.
-Exposure at close range may be harmful to your hearing.
-When testing, step away when horn starts sounding.
+Exhaust may cause permanent damage • DO NOT stand close to the Alarm when the horn is sounding.
+Exposure at close range may be armful to your hearing.
+When testing, step away when horn starts soul A CAUTION!

-A CAUTION!
 It is important to test this unit every week to make sure it is working properly.
-Using the test button is the recommended way to test this Smoke/CO Alarm.
+Using the test $% \left\{ 1\right\} =\left\{ 1\right\} =\left$ button is the recommended way to test this Smoke/CO Alarn

 1. Push and release the Test/Silence button on the cover until you hear a "chirp."
 The "chirp" marks

-- the start of the self-test sequence. - 2.
-During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause, while the red smoke LED flashes.
-Then you will hear a loud, repeating horn pattern: 4 beeps, pause, 4 heens hause while the red CO LED flashes
+2. During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause, while the red smoke LED flashes.
+Then you will hear a loud, repeating horn pattern: 4 beeps, pause, 4 beeps, pause, while the red CO LED flashes.
+3. When testing a series of interconnected units you must test each unit individually.
+Make sure all

-If the Smoke/CO Alarm does not test properly 1.
-Make sure the battery installed correctly.
+If the Smoke/CO Alarm does not test properly: 1.
+Make sure the AC power is applied and battery is fresh and installed correctly.

-- 2. Be sure the Alarm is clean and dust-free. - 3.
-Test the unit again. - If the Smoke/CO Alarm is still not working properly, replace it immediately.
-Refer to the "Limited Warranty" at the end of this manual.
+- 2. Be sure the Alarm is clean and dust-free. - If the Smoke/CO Alarm is still not working properly, replace it immediately.
+Refer to the 'Limited Warranty" at the end of this manual

-A WARNING!
 If there is still a problem, do not try to fix the Alarm yourself.
 This will void your warranty!